Kremilly/PageShot/README.md

 - `--width <WIDTH>`: The width of the viewport (default: 1920).
 - `--height <HEIGHT>`: The height of the viewport (default: 1080).
 - `-o, --output <FILE>`: The name of the output file (default: `screenshot.png`).
+- `-f, --full-page`: Capture the entire scrollable page content, not just the viewport.

 ## License